On Termination of Polynomial Programs with Equality Conditions: Extensions and applications

-\paragraph{Discussions} \begin{enumerate} \item Informally, the meaning of a PGC (\ref{equ:pgc}) is that given an input $\bx$, whenever some guards $G_i$ are satisfied, one of them is nondeterministically chosen and the corresponding assignment is taken, then the procedure is repeated until none of the guards holds. \item Obviously, if all $G_i(\bx)$ are same, then the PGC is degenerated to an MPP; and if $G_i(\bx)=0\wedge G_j(\bx)=0$ has no real solution for any $i\neq j$, then the choice among these updates becomes deterministic. \item Notice that the deterministic choice derived from (\ref{equ:pgc}) cannot be used to define the general deterministic choice
+\begin{rems} \begin{enumerate} \item Loosely speaking, given an input $\bx$, whenever some guards $G_i$ are satisfied, one of them is nondeterministically chosen and the corresponding assignment is taken.
+It repeats until none of the guards holds. \item Evidently, when all $G_i(\bx)$ are identical, the PGC degenerates to an MPP; if $G_i(\bx)=0\wedge G_j(\bx)=0$ has no real solution for any $i\neq j$, the choice among these updates becomes deterministic. \item Notice that the deterministic choice derived from \cref{equ:pgc} cannot be used to define a general deterministic choice

 as it is equivalent to